-Education Based on Vygotsky's Theory
+6. Education based on Vygotsky's theory

-In view of the presence in Vygotsky's writing of both behaviorist and constructivist conceptions, it is not surprising that some educators draw from Vygotsky's work educational
+In view of the presence in Vygotsky's writing of both behaviorist and constructivist conceptions, it is not surprising that some educators draw from Vygotsky's work educational implications that are behavioristic, and others draw implications that are constructivist.
+It is important to look at specific educational practices drawn by theorists and their followers because these applications of theory give us insights into the theory itself, at least as it is interpreted by followers.

 As far as I know, Vygotsky himself hardly described any educational practices that he saw as consistent with his theory.
-In one lecture given in 1933 or 1934, and published in French, Vygotsky (1935) specified the necessity to take into account the fact that the child up to the age of three years "learns while following his own program" (p.
+In one lecture given in 1933 or 1934, and published in French, Vygotsky (1935/1978) specified the necessity to take into account the fact that the child up to the age of three years "learns while following his own program" (p.
 35) and that by school age (7 years in Russia) he is able to learn according to the teacher's wishes.
 The preschool age, according to Vygotsky, occupies an intermediate position in which the child "does what he wishes but that he wishes what the guide wishes" (p.
 36).
 From the age of three years, "the child of preschool age is capable of learning to the degree that the program of the teacher becomes his own program" (p.
 36) [translations from this source the responsibility of the author].
 Followers of Vygotsky draw key practical implications from Vygotsky's well-known notion of the zone of proximal development (ZPD), expressed as follows:

-What we call the zone of proximal development. . . is the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers.
-(Vygotsky, 1935/1978, p.
-86)
+What we call the zone of proximal development... is the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers (Vygotsky, 1935/1978a, p.
+86).

 The problem with trying to draw educational implications from this rather romantic idea is that Vygotsky never specified clearly the forms of social assistance that constitute guidance to learners in the zone of proximal development.
 The idea of providing assistance to a child is an idea that is in itself neither behaviorist nor constructivist and is certainly not new.
-Therefore, one can conceive of providing directive, authoritarian assistance as well as non-directive, cooperative assistance.
-As Hatano (1993) notes, "Assistance may be just awful" (p.
+Therefore, one can conceive of providing directive, authoritarian assistance as well as nondirective, cooperative assistance.
+As

+Hatano (1993) notes, "Assistance may be just awful" (p.
 160).
 The ZPD can be used to describe or justify any type of educational approach (for example, Montessori, constructivist, or DISTAR).
 However, Vygotsky (1934/1987) did write about assisting children "through demonstration, leading questions, and by introducing the initial elements of a task's solution" (p.
 209).
 In this same source, he stated that "the teacher, working with the school child on a given question, explains, informs, inquires, corrects, and forces the child himself to explain" (p.
 209).
 One could argue that this sounds rather like the emphasis on direct teaching that one finds in behaviorist classrooms.
 While these types of interventions do not predominate in constructivist education, there are times when constructivist teachers also intervene in these ways.
 The differences between behaviorist and constructivist interventions lie in how the teacher intervenes in these ways, under what circumstances, and how often.
 A discussion of these differences is beyond the scope of this paper.